cloud-gov/pages-builder/README.md

 }
 ```

+Private configuration values should be in a cloud.gov user-provided service named `federalist-builder-env`:

+- `NEW_RELIC_LICENSE_KEY` the private New Relic license key

 Additional configuration is set up through environment variables:

+- `BUILD_TIMEOUT_SECONDS`: (required) number of seconds to let a build run before timing out
 - `BUILD_COMPLETE_CALLBACK_HOST` (required) the host that a build container should callback to when finished, e.g. `https://federalist-builder.18f.gov`
 - `BUILD_CONTAINER_DOCKER_IMAGE_NAME` (required) the name of the docker image that is used to run builds
 - `BUILD_SPACE_GUID` (required) the guid for the cloud.gov space where the build containers are located